Rose Valley, Saskatchewan

 Rose Valley is a town in the rural municipality of Ponass Lake No. 367, in the Canadian province of Saskatchewan.
 Rose Valley is located at the intersection of Highway 35 and Primary Grid 746 in east-central Saskatchewan.
-Wheat and dairying are the main economic industries in this area.
+Wheat and dairy are the main economic industries in the area.

 History

 The CPR arrived in 1924, but as early as 1904 and 1905 Norwegian and Ukrainian settlers began to arrive by Red River cart.
 Rose Valley enjoyed its peak growth in the 1960s.